FirmwGuy/CEP/docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md

 **Q&A**
 - *Is `cep_heartbeat_enqueue_impulse()` different from `cep_heartbeat_enqueue_signal()`?* Yes—`enqueue_signal` clones the paths for you from raw `cepPath` pointers, while `enqueue_impulse` lets you hand over a pre-built `cepImpulse` when you already manage its lifetime.

-### 1.8.1 Raw traversal helpers
+### 1.8.1 Raw traversal helpers *(kernel only)*

-**In plain words.** Use the `_all` traversal helpers when you need to see every stored child—including veiled, deleted, or staging-only nodes—without lifting their veils in the visible view.
+**In plain words.** These helpers are for the kernel’s own housekeeping (sealing, digests, debug).
+They walk veiled or deleted children intentionally, so keep user-facing code on the regular, visibility-respecting APIs.

 **Technical details**
-- `cep_cell_first_all` / `cep_cell_next_all` / `cep_cell_last_all` / `cep_cell_prev_all` mirror the regular sibling iterators but walk the store’s physical ordering, so recursive sealers and diagnostics can enumerate hidden entries safely.
+- `cep_cell_first_all` / `cep_cell_next_all` / `cep_cell_last_all` / `cep_cell_prev_all` mirror the regular sibling iterators but walk the store’s physical ordering, exposing veiled/deleted nodes for internal maintenance.
+Leave product code on the standard helpers.
 - The helpers resolve the parent link once, then return the stored `cepCell*` pointer exactly as it lives in the backing store; links remain untouched unless you resolve them explicitly.
-- `cep_cell_deep_traverse_all` now delegates to the same raw helpers, guaranteeing that depth-first walks cover every descendant before sealing or hashing a branch.
+- `cep_cell_deep_traverse_all` shares the same “internal use only” contract; it recurses through hidden descendants so bootstrap and sealing routines can finish their work without violating transactional visibility.

 **Q&A**
-- *Does raw iteration change snapshot behaviour for callers?* No. The helpers simply expose what is already stored.
-Regular `_past` and latest helpers keep filtering by visibility unless you opt into the `_all` variants.
+- *Can regular embeddings rely on `_all` variants?* No—stick to the standard helpers so your code respects veils and tombstones. `_all` is strictly for L0 internals.
 - *Do I need extra locks first?* Follow the same locking discipline you would for visible traversals.
 The `_all` family never acquires additional locks on your behalf.

 ### 1.9 Building cell trees safely (floating → graft)